kubewarden/docs/docs/explanations/architecture-2.md

 [Web Assembly System Interface](../tutorials/writing-policies/wasi/01-intro-wasi.md) (WASI).

-## How Kubewarden handles many policy servers and policies
+## How Kubewarden handles many PolicyServer and policies

-A cluster can have many policy servers and Kubewarden policies defined.
+A cluster can have many PolicyServers and Kubewarden policies defined.
-There are benefits of having many policy servers:
+There are benefits of having many PolicyServers:

 - You can isolate noisy namespaces or tenants, those generating many policy evaluations, from the rest of the cluster so as not to adversely affect other cluster operations.

-- You can run mission-critical policies in a dedicated policy server pool, making your infrastructure more resilient.
+- You can run mission-critical policies in a dedicated PolicyServer pool, making your infrastructure more resilient.

-A policy server resource defines each `policy-server` and a `ClusterAdmissionPolicy` or `AdmissionPolicy` resource defines each policy.
+A PolicyServer resource defines each `policy-server` and a `ClusterAdmissionPolicy` or `AdmissionPolicy` resource defines each policy.

-A `ClusterAdmissionPolicy` and an `AdmissionPolicy` bind to a `policy server`.
+A `ClusterAdmissionPolicy` and an `AdmissionPolicy` bind to a `policy-server`.
-Any `ClusterAdmissionPolicy` not specifying a `policy server` binds to the default policy server.
+Any `ClusterAdmissionPolicy` not specifying a `policy-server` binds to the default PolicyServer.
-If a `ClusterAdmissionPolicy` references a `policy server` that doesn't exist, its state is `unschedulable`.
+If a `ClusterAdmissionPolicy` references a `policy-server` that doesn't exist, its state is `unschedulable`.

 Each `policy-server` defines many validation endpoints,